Indie and traditional

 But still: AMS ads are great for new authors, because they’re cheap and because the sales and reviews will mount up over time.

-(Also, and this post is in part an overview for what works in 2019, Amazon will surely give AMS a much-needed overhaul.
-At the moment, the interface is just embarrassingly bad.
-It feels like something mocked-up in-house for early testing.
-If Jericho Writers had an ad platform, we wouldn’t release something as crappy as this.
-It’s that bad.)
+(Also, and this post is in part an overview for what works at the moment, Amazon will surely give AMS a much-needed overhaul as currently, the interface is just embarrassingly bad.)

 9. Free / Discounted Book Sites